Configure Identity Provider routing rules

 - Related topics

-Limitation: IdP Discovery on ChromeBooks only supports the Okta Identity Provider and third-party Identity Providers that have announced support for ChromeBook.
+Note that IdP Discovery on ChromeBook only supports the Okta identity provider and third-party identity providers that have announced support for ChromeBook.

 - In the Admin Console, go to Security > Identity Providers.